Who is this article for?

 - The issue occurs only when the following conditions are met:

 - Your Code42 environment has a authority server and at least one storage server.

 - An admin has removed the storage server from its destination on the authority server.

 - You reinstall the Code42 environment on the storage server without first deleting the .identity file.

 - The .identity file is meant for recovering a storage server.
 When a newly reinstalled storage server starts up and has a previous or existing .identity file, it reaches out to the master specified in the .identity file and asks for all the information it needs to pick up where it left off.
-However, in cases where the storage server had been removed from its destination on the master server, the master server looks up the storage server, finds nothing, and leaves the storage server without the information it needs to operate.
+However, in cases where the storage server had been removed from its destination on the authority server, the authority server looks up the storage server, finds nothing, and leaves the storage server without the information it needs to operate.

-- You may encounter the issue described in this article while repurposing a storage server by moving it to another destination controlled by a different master server.
+- You may encounter the issue described in this article while repurposing a storage server by moving it to another destination controlled by a different authority server.
 This scenario is just an example.
 There may be other cases.

 Before you begin